Scholars’ Spotlight: The Legacy of Irving Thalberg

 You understand that last night was only a comedy.

 An inquiry found that Bern had committed suicide after an incidence of impotence.
 But Harlow refused to discuss the subject.
-Several people later claimed that Harlow had murdered her husband and Mayer had tampered with the crime scene in order to make it look like a suicide.
+Several people later claimed that Harlow had murdered her husband and Mayer had tampered with the crime scene to make it look like a suicide.

 The sad fact is that we’ll probably never know the entire truth.
-Harlow herself died of uremic poisoning five years later without ever revealing the details of what really happened that fateful evening.
+Harlow herself died of uremic poisoning five years later without ever revealing the details of what happened that fateful evening.
 The Bern scandal to this day remains one of the all-time great Hollywood mysteries.

 Clash of the Titans